Amtrak’s Silver Star service offers access to Florida’s Gulf Coast from the Northeastern Seaboard.

 The Silver Star runs one service a day in each direction with journey times of over 30 hours covering 1522 miles (2449 kms).

-A number of destinations in Northern Central Florida and the Gulf Coast south of Tampa are catered for by a Thruway motorcoach service (see panel).
+A number of destinations in Northern Central Florida and the Gulf Coast south of Tampa are catered for by a Thruway motorcoach service (see below).

 To see the full list, check out the list of Amtrak stations in Florida including Thruway connections.